 Test Results – it found a 2 page Quick Setup Instruction booklet and a 100 page Quick Start Manual.

-This has free user manuals in PDF format for over 700,000 products.
+This has free manuals in PDF format for over 700,000 products.
 Another wide range including tech stuff, power tools, home appliances, car audio etc.

 It also has a predictive search feature which narrows down the search results as you type, although it didn’t suggest the IP3000 printer in my search.
 You can also search by Category then Brand – search filters are simple to use.